 Flashes and Strobes have multiple applications in light painting photography.
 They can be used to freeze motion as Gjon Mili first did in the late 30’s.
 Flashes can also be used to introduce color into the scene of a light painting photograph.
 They are available in a variety of strengths and sizes.
 The main thing that you want to look for when getting a flash for light painting photography is the recycle time.
 The recycle time of a flash refers to the time it takes it to recharge so that it can fire repeatedly.
 Generally the faster a flash can recycle the better it is.
 The ease a good flash brings a light painter cannot be overstated.
 This is another piece of light painting equipment that I would recommend spending a little extra money on. hes are pretty good with fast recycle times.

 Gels are thin flexible sheets of polycarbonate or polyester.
 They are also known as colored gels or lighting gels they are used in light painting photography to produce specific colors when flashes or flashlights are shined through them.
 Gels come in hundreds of different colors.
 They can also be used to create lighting effects in front of the camera with reflected light.
 Gels can be expensive, a good place to start to build your gel collection is searching for Roscolux sample packs, these come in a few different sizes the 1.75 x 2.75 can be a little small for some flashes so the bigger 3 x 5 swatch book is the one to go with if you can find it.
 You can also get individual colors if you already know what you want.
+Another great option are adhesive backed transparent film, these are not as heat resistant as lighting Gels but they work great for most Light Painting applications.
+You can get those HERE.

 Glow Sticks come in various sizes and colors.
 They are either chemical or LED.
 Chemical glow sticks are disposable and for a single use, the light is generally more even over the length of the glow stick, as opposed to the LED glow sticks that can be brighter on the ends.
 LED glow sticks tend to give off more light than their chemical counterparts, they are battery operated and can be used over and over again.
 Like most of the light painting photography tools glow sticks have many uses, they are used for everything from making orbs to coloring in a scene.
 Glow sticks can be bought cheap and its nice to have a variety in your light painting tool kit.